Ranthony Texada: New York Guardians

-Texada was drafted in the 10th round, 79th overall, by the New York Guardians in the 2020 XFL Draft.
+Texada was drafted in the 10th round, 79th overall, by the New York Guardians in the 2020 XFL draft.
 He played in five games and recorded 16 tackles and one sack before the league suspended operations and his contract was terminated on April 10, 2020.

 Winnipeg Blue Bombers

 On May 4, 2020, Texada signed with the Winnipeg Blue Bombers, but did not play for the team as the Canadian Football League cancelled the 2020 CFL season.
 He announced that he was opting out of his contract to pursue other playing opportunities on August 25, 2020.
 He opted back into his contract on January 25, 2021.
 However, Texada was released during training camp on July 26, 2021.

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-On August 31, 2021, Texada signed with the Ottawa Redblacks and was soon after placed on the team's practice roster.
+On August 31, 2021, Texada signed with the Redblacks and was soon after placed on the team's practice roster.
 He later played in his first CFL game on October 29, 2021, against the Calgary Stampeders.
 He played in three regular season games where he had 11 defensive tackles.

-In 2022, Texada began the season on the practice roster, but became a starter by the third game of the season following an injury to Abdul Kanneh.
+In 2022, Texada began the season on the practice roster, but joined active roster for 7 games following an injury to Abdul Kanneh.
 He recorded his first career interception in the Labour Day Classic, on September 2, 2022, against the Montreal Alouettes after picking off Trevor Harris.
 However, he was released shortly after this game on September 7, 2022.